ubermanu/magento2-theme-blank-css/README.md

 # Magento 2 Blank

-This is a custom blank theme for Magento 2.4
+This is a custom blank theme for Magento 2.4.

+This theme uses PostCSS so we can access some new CSS features in our current browsers.<br>
+In the future everything could be converted to pure CSS.

 ### Variables